 Your RIT graduate degree is an investment that will provide lifelong returns.
 RIT has a long history of providing high quality academic degrees that offer applied research and real world experiences to prepare you for career success.
 You’ll join our network of 120,000 alumni living and working worldwide, where 97% of our graduate students are employed within 6 months of graduation.

 Tuition & Fees

-The RIT graduate tuition rate $1,815 per credit hour.
+The RIT graduate tuition rate is $1,815 per credit hour.
 The cost of your graduate degree is based on the number of credits required to complete the degree.
 Estimate of the cost of your degree by multiplying the number of credits in the degree program by the cost per credit hour.
-See Student Financial Services for more information.
+See our Student Financial Services for more information.

 Tuition Example: MS Information Technology – 30 credit hours $1,815 x 30 = $54,450